AtlasOfLivingAustralia/ALA4R/README.md

 Currently in a preliminary state: everything is liable to change.

-Example code presented at the 2014 ALA Science Symposium will be made available here soon.
+The use-examples presented at the 2014 ALA Science Symposium are [available here]{"/jjvanderwal/ALA4R/tree/master/examples/"}.

 ## Installing